jumboduck/squirrel/README.md

 -   The profile page should be expanded to display more information, such as the most used tags and the best rated reviews.
 -   The listing page should be expanded to allow to view only favorited items.
 -   A feature to share one or several items with other people (users or not) should be implemented.
+-   A load bar will be added when new images are uploaded in an entry.
+-   The option to remove an image and return the the default image should be implemented.

 ## Technologies Used